smtdhanyamenon/smtdhanyamenon.github.io/README.md

 ## Working Papers

+*Autonomous Electric Aircrafts and Green Airspaces: Predicting the Timeline of Innovation and Sustainable Development*

+*International Taxation: Optimising Policies Using Machine Learning*

 *Measuring Market Power in Banking: A Stochastic Framework for Competitive Analysis*

-*

-*International Taxation: Optimising Policies Using Machine Learning*

-*

-*

 ## Book Projects